Vitamin D2 vs. D3: Differences, Similarities, and Which is Better

 • Perhaps the most discussed method for the synthesis of both vitamin D2 and D3 is their production from provitamins by UVB ray exposure.
 Vitamin D2 is produced in fungi and yeast from provitamin D2 which is known as ergosterol, while vitamin D3 is produced in the skin from provitamin D3, 7-dehydrocholesterol.

 • Vitamin D3, also known as cholecalciferol, is sometimes called “the sunshine vitamin,” due to being produced by your body through sun exposure.
+This is the type of vitamin D that we at MaryRuth’s use in our supplements.

 • Aside from sunlight, the primary sources of vitamin D3 in nature are animals or animal byproducts such as fish, meat, egg, and milk products.
 For those who stick to a plant based diet, this may sound disheartening, but there’s good news!